-For tumors of the head and neck that are in or near the eye: A biopsy of the tumor is done, followed by chemotherapy and radiation therapy.
+For tumors of the head and neck that are in or near the eye: Treatment may include chemotherapy and radiation therapy.
 If the tumor remains or comes back after treatment with chemotherapy and radiation therapy, surgery to remove the eye and some tissues around the eye may be needed.

-For tumors of the head and neck that cannot be removed by surgery: Chemotherapy and radiation therapy are given.
+For tumors of the head and neck that cannot be removed by surgery: Treatment may include chemotherapy and radiation therapy.

 Rhabdomyosarcoma of the arms or legs

-For tumors of the gallbladder or bile ducts: Surgery is done to remove as much of the tumor as is safely possible, followed by chemotherapy.
+For tumors of the gallbladder or bile ducts: Surgery is done to remove as much of the tumor as possible, followed by chemotherapy and radiation therapy.

-For tumors of the muscles or tissues around the anus or between the vulva and the anus or the scrotum and the anus: Surgery is done to remove as much of the tumor as is safely possible and some nearby lymph nodes, followed by chemotherapy.
+For tumors of the muscles or tissues around the anus or between the vulva and the anus or the scrotum and the anus: Surgery is done to remove as much of the tumor as possible and some nearby lymph nodes, followed by chemotherapy and radiation therapy.